Princess Pat Ajudua

-Background and education
+Early life and education

 Ajudua is from Eleme, Rivers State.
 She is of the Ngegwe royal family.
 She attended Federal Government Girls' College, Abuloma, from 1974 to 1979.
 And then School of Basic Studies from 1979 to 1981.
 Both schools are in Port Harcourt.

 She attended University of Lagos from 1981 to 1984; Rivers State University of Science and Technology from 1989 to 1990; and then Lagos State University from 1990 to 1992; obtaining her law degree.
 She was called to bar in 2015, having enrolled in the Nigerian Law School in the previous year.
 She attended University of Lagos again from 1996 to 1997 for a postgraduate degree.
 She is a member of the Chartered Institute of Arbitrators (MCIARB).

 Political career

 Ajudua was first elected into the Delta state assembly to represent Oshimili North in 2007.
 She has occupied the seat since then, culminating four terms.
 She was a member of Accord party when she contested and won in 2007 and 2011.
 In 2011, a different candidate was declared winner after the 2011 Nigerian general election, she took the matter to court and after a legal battle, it was determined that her opponent was wrongfully declared as victorious and she was announced as the substantive winner.

 She won a re-election in the 2019 Delta State House of Assembly election under the People's Democratic Party (PDP).

 She contested in the primary election to represent the PDP for the in forthcoming general elections for Aniocha/Oshimili Federal Constituency in the Nigerian House of Representatives.
 She lost to the incumbent, Ndudi Elumelu, coming in second place by 80 votes to 35 votes.

 She was appointed the chairperson of the PDP campaign council of Oshimili North for the forthcoming 2023 Nigerian general election.
 She was part of Governor Ifeanyi Okowa's entourage that paid a condolence visit to the Keshi family after the death of former Nigerian football team captain and coach Stephen Keshi.